dualfighter1/dualfighter1/README.md

 ![Noelle Reiuji](utsuho%20sprite%204x4.png)

 Im just your average online geek and slightly cringe little nya.

-I enjoy coding, though im not the best at it.

-This is where i will post all ny actual projects and work in progress things.
-They wont all be good quality but eh thats what you get when you look at code written by a cat.

-Thinking of learning music

-meow

-My mostly untouched google dev page can be found [Here](https://g.dev/Noelle_Jade)

-I hope you have a good day!!!
+A bored cat girl struggling to reslly do anything in life, i enjoy the internet tho. funny people inside the computer box are still friends and id be nothing without them, much love and care to all of them <3

 Sites: